Falcons snap five-game losing streak

 The Falcons earned an 83-57 victory over the Eagles in a preseason exhibition.

-In her first three years leading the Falcons, Williams has already helped the program make great strides.
-Last season, she helped lead Air Force to three Mountain West victories for the second time in three seasons, matching the Falcons' second-best single-season conference win record at the Division I level.
+In 2012-13, she helped lead Air Force to three Mountain West victories for the second time in three seasons, matching the Falcons' second-best single-season conference win record at the Division I level.

 In 2011-12, the Falcons posted a 6-24 overall record despite dealing with a depleted lineup.
 The team began the year with a road victory at Lipscomb, snapping a 43-game road losing streak, before finishing the year with three road wins.
 In addition, Air Force defeated New Mexico in its regular-season finale, just its second-victory ever over the Lobos.